pavanrshankar/ParallelFPMining/README.md

 Details
 ====
-Aim of this project is to implement Frquent Pattern Mining algorithm parallely and Grouping by Map-Reduce using Apache Spark.
+Aim of this project is to implement Frquent Pattern Mining algorithm parallely using Apache Spark.